 The Torino Process launched in 2010 is a biannual participatory analytical review of the status and progress of vocational education and training in the ETF partner countries.
 The objective of the Torino Process is twofold: to acquire up to date knowledge about the policies and their results in a country; and to strengthen the ownership, participation and evidence-base of policy making to improve the performance of policies.

-In 2012, the second round of the Torino Process was implemented by 27 of 31 ETF partner countries, involving multiple stakeholders at different governance levels and functions.
+In 2012, the second round of the Torino Process was implemented by 27 of (the then) 31 ETF partner countries, involving multiple stakeholders at different governance levels and functions.

 More specifically, the Torino Process is a vehicle for: